ashiqueps/chef-ai-assistant/README.md

 ### Using the Migrate Command

 ```
+$ chef-ai migrate --from 14 --to 17 cookbooks/my_cookbook/recipes
-$ chef ai migrate --from 14 --to 17 cookbooks/my_cookbook/recipes
+# or with the integration mode: chef ai migrate --from 14 --to 17 cookbooks/my_cookbook/recipes

 Chef Version Migration Overview: